Godfather (1991 film): Plot

 Through a turn of events, Anjooran learns of Ramabhadran's love affair and Swaminathan's deceitfulness.
 Consequently, they're both ostracised from the family.
-Over at Anappara, Achamma is shocked to know that Malu's love is not a mere act.
+Over at Anappara, Achhamma is shocked to know that Malu's love is not a mere act.
 She and her sons decide to get her married to the family's advocate's son.
 However, she still tries to bring her plans to fruition by sending out signals that the house is divided over the issue.
 To this end, she sends her sons to beg for Anjooran's help in preventing Ramabhadran from marrying Malu (a request that Anjooran approves), and approaches Ramabhadran himself assuring him of all help in doing so.

-However, Achamma does not know that her youngest son Veerabhadran is sympathetic to the lovers' cause and has revealed her plan to Ramabhadran.
+However, Achhamma does not know that her youngest son Veerabhadran is sympathetic to the lovers' cause and has revealed her plan to Ramabhadran.
 With his help, Ramabhadran sneaks in to the marriage hall and almost marries Malu.
-Enraged, Achamma curses Anjooran for not being vigilant enough, exposing her duplicity.
-Ramabhadran then admits that he sneaked in not to marry Malu, but to foil Achamma's plan and save his father's honour.
+Enraged, Achhamma curses Anjooran for not being vigilant enough, exposing her duplicity.
+Ramabhadran then admits that he sneaked in not to marry Malu, but to foil Achhamma's plan and save his father's honour.
 A regretful Anjooran allows the wedding of Ramabhadran and Malu to take place and welcomes both him, Swaminathan and their families back into the fold, thereby paving the way for the entry of women into his house once again.